Dheuster/AFT-FO4Edition/readme.txt

            The scan list excludes a number of items such as Fusion Cores, Stimpaks, lock picks, ammo and other rare or valuable stackables.

-           Like this command ignores the follower's Carry Limits.
+           This command ignores the follower's Carry Limits.

         d) Dejunk